Skip to main content

 Node takes a long time to become active

-Please verify that the Path under the db section is correctly set in config.yaml configuration file.
-Be sure to look for thinks like spelling mistakes.
+Verify that Path under the db section is set correctly in config.yaml.
+Also check for spelling mistakes.

-If the Node was working correctly and becomes inactive after a configuration change, make sure that Path wasn't accidentally changed.
-This will cause the database to be recostructed and will lead to a slower startup.
+If the node was working and becomes inactive after a configuration change, make sure Path was not changed accidentally.
+That causes the database to be rebuilt and leads to slower startup.

 "no indices, duties won't be fetched" message